For showtimes, click here.

 Since the two studio never came to an agreement, Frank Sinatra filled Gene Kelly's shoes.
 Interestingly though, the studio had also considered Marlon Brando, Kirk Douglas, and Jack Lemmon for the part.

 Director George Sidney said, “Sinatra and I… got on wonderfully.
 We had great times together.
 When he came in, he had complete concentration.
 When he’s in that scene, you could shoot a gun off [and] he wouldn’t hear it.”

 With casting ironed out, Cohn worried about billing.
 After all, Sinatra was “hot” due to his singing career and his Academy Award recognition for From Here to Eternity.

 But Frank didn’t mind being billed after the studio’s big star, making it Hayworth-Sinatra-Novak.

 He told Cohn, “I don’t mind being in the middle of that sandwich.”

-Novak enjoyed working with Sinatra again, though this time he stayed more in character, so he wasn’t as friendly as before.
+Novak enjoyed working with Sinatra again.
+But this time he stayed in character, so he wasn’t as friendly as before.